RedisGears/RedisGears/docs/docs/Development.md

 ## Using an External Library

-Now lets use some external library, for example `mathjs`.
-To install the library run the following npm command on the project root directory:
+Now let's try using an external library, for example `mathjs`.
+To install the library, run the following npm command on the project root directory:

 ```
 npm install mathjs --save
 ```

-Lets change our program to use `pi` variable imported from `mathjs` library:
+Modify our program to use the `pi` variable imported from `mathjs` library:

 ```js
 import {pi} from "mathjs"